What Is St Elmo’s Fire?

 Before examining how this occurrence is formed, one needs to have a clear definition of what precisely it is first.

-It was already made clear that there is no relation between the blue glow synonymous with this event and incidents actual fire.
+It was already made clear that there is no relation between the blue glow synonymous with this event & incidents of an actual fire.
 Although they have similar characteristics, St Elmo's Fire is also not a form of lightning, though it has been mistaken for ball lightning in the past.

 The name and history imply that this phenomenon mostly applies to maritime-related activities (more on that in the next section.)
 It has been shown that, however, that St Elmo's Fire can occur anywhere over land as well, If all the necessary components are in place.